sefinek24/Stella-Mod-Documentation/md/faq.md

 DNS plays a crucial role in the smooth functioning of the internet, as it enables users to access websites and other online resources using easy-to-remember domain names rather than having to remember numerical IP addresses.
 It acts as a backbone for internet communication, ensuring efficient and reliable routing of data between devices across the globe.

-## 🔰 What is the Private DNS Server Available to Patrons? {#what-is-the-private-dns-server-for-patrons}
+## 🔰 What is the Private DNS Server Available for Stella Mod Plus subscribers? {#what-is-the-private-dns-server-for-patrons}
 Patrons who purchase the appropriate tier of support gain access to a private DNS server with Pi-hole and Unbound installed.
 This server serves as a valuable tool, allowing users to block telemetry from games like Genshin Impact and providing protection against other potentially harmful websites.
 With the functionality of Pi-hole and Unbound, the DNS server enhances the safety and privacy of patrons while they enjoy their gaming experience and browse the internet.